metabarcoding/obitools4-doc/content/docs/commands/alignments/obipairing/_index.md

              └                                        ┘
 ```

-It is possible to use the {{< obi obidistribute >}} tool to separate the reads according to their `mode` attribute valued to `join` or `alignment`:
+It is possible to use the {{< obi obidistribute >}} tool to separate the reads according to their `mode` attribute, which is set to `join` or `alignment`:

 ```bash
 obidistribute -p "paired_%s.fastq" -c mode paired.fastq
 ```

-This command will produce two files named `paired_join.fastq` and `paired_alignment.fastq` containing the sequences with `mode` set to `join` or `alignment` respectively.
+This command will produce two files named `paired_join.fastq` and `paired_alignment.fastq` containing the sequences with `mode` set to `join` and `alignment` respectively.

-By observing the content of the `paired_join.fastq` file, we can see that the first pair of reads was not aligned because of the `score_norm` tag smaller than the default identity threshold of 0.9, while the second pair of reads was aligned because of the length of the overlap (`ali_length` tag) is smaller than the default minimum overlap of 20.
+Looking at the contents of the `paired_join.fastq` file, we can see that the first pair of reads was not aligned because the `score_norm` tag is less than the default identity threshold of 0.9, while the second pair of reads was aligned because the length of the overlap (`ali_length` tag) is less than the default minimum overlap of 20.

 {{< code "paired_join.fastq" "fastq" true >}}

-By observing the content of the `paired_alignment.fastq` file, we can see (`mode` tag) that the first pair of reads was aligned using the *right* version of the exact alignment algorithm, while the second pair of reads was aligned using the *left* version.
+Looking at the contents of the `paired_alignment.fastq` file, we can see (`mode` tag) that the first pair of reads was aligned using the *right* version of the exact alignment algorithm, while the second pair of reads was aligned using the *left* version.

 {{< code "paired_alignment.fastq" "fastq" true >}}

 ### Pairing the reads in exact mode

+The `--exact-mode` option can be used to align the reads in exact mode.
+This option bypasses the first fast alignment step and aligns the overlapping region of the reads using the exact alignment algorithm.
+This option increases the calculation time.

 ```bash
 obipairing -F forward.fastq -R reverse.fastq \